openvocab/loomio-api-proposal/README.md

  2. Business Logic aka 'Services', and
  3. Data

-Integrating at the UI level means that familiar components of one app appear in another app.
+Integrating at the UI level means that familiar components of one app appear directly (more or less) in another app.
 For example, the Loomio decision pie chart might appear in Cobudget in some relevant context.
 In practice this could mean using the [iframe](https://developer.mozilla.org/en/docs/Web/HTML/Element/iframe) html element to directly embed a component.

 Integrating at the Business Logic level means that apps rely on common 'services'.
 [Gravatar](https://en.gravatar.com/) is a popular service that allows app users to define their avatar image in one place and allow other apps to pull this information from it.
 In another example, two independent apps might depend on a third 'Group Service' app to provide a common store for group data.
 This might allow a user to join a group in one app and be automatically added to the same group in another app.